Components of the programme

 Expansion

-The purpose of the expansion is to broaden the cooperation with another/new project, and to involve relevant stakeholders in the project planning.
-The objective is a completed project and steering group application for a new full-scale project with objectives on organisational level.
+The purpose of the Expansion is to broaden an existing collaboration with another/new project, and to involve relevant stakeholders in the project planning.
+The objective is a completed project and steering group application.

-The expansion runs for 6 months from the date of approval of the application/signing of the agreement, and the funding allows for two international visits between the parties, one in each country.
+The expansion assumes an existing Steering group and runs for six months from the date of approval of the application/signing of the agreement, and the funding allows for two international visits between the parties, one in each country.

 More about how to apply for an expansion